maehr/awesome-digital-history/README.md

 - [The Proceedings of the Old Bailey](https://www.oldbaileyonline.org/) - London's Central Criminal Court, 1674 to 1913.
 - [The National Archives](https://www.nationalarchives.gov.uk/) - A non-ministerial department, and the official archive and publisher for the UK Government, and for England and Wales.
 - [NLS](https://data.nls.uk/data/) - Data collections from the National Library of Scotland.
-- [National Records of Scotland](https://www.nrscotland.gov.uk/) - Repository for the public and legal records of Scotland
+- [National Records of Scotland](https://www.nrscotland.gov.uk/) - Repository for the public and legal records of Scotland.

 ### Netherlands